 - B. During progress of the work, Engineer or Owner's testing laboratory shall cast test cylinders and/or beams as a check on compressive and/or flexural strength of concrete actually placed.
 Engineer or Utility's testing laboratory may also perform slump tests, entrained air tests and temperature checks to ensure compliance with specifications. - C. Proportioning of all material components shall be checked prior to discharging.
-Excluding mortar material for pre-coating of the mixer drum [403.8(2)] and adjustment for moisture content of admixtures and aggregates, material components shall fall within the range of \pm 1% for water, \pm 2% for aggregates, \pm 3% for cement, 2% for fly ash and within manufacturer recommended dosage rates for admixtures except that air entrainment shall be \pm 1-1/2 points of the mix design requirements. - D. Unless otherwise specified, concrete mix temperature shall not exceed 90° F except in mixes with high range water reducers where a maximum mix temperature of 100° F will be allowed.
+Excluding mortar material for pre-coating of the mixer drum [403.8(2)] and adjustment for moisture content of admixtures and aggregates, material components shall fall within the range of \pm 1% for water, \pm 2% for aggregates, \pm 3% for cement, -2% for fly ash and within manufacturer recommended dosage rates for admixtures except that air entrainment shall be \pm 1-1/2 points of the mix design requirements. - D. Unless otherwise specified, concrete mix temperature shall not exceed 90° F except in mixes with high range water reducers where a maximum mix temperature of 100° F will be allowed.
 Cooling an otherwise acceptable mix by addition of water or ice will not be allowed. - E. Test beams or cylinders will be required for small placements such as manholes, inlets, culverts, wing walls, etc. Engineer may vary the number of tests to a minimum of 1 for each 25 cubic yards placed over a several day period. - F. Test beams or cylinders shall be required for each monolithic placement of bridge decks or superstructures, top slabs of direct traffic culverts, cased drilled shafts, structural beams and as otherwise directed by Engineer for design strength or early form removal. - G. Test beams or cylinders made for early form removal or use of structure will be at Contractor's expense, except when required by Engineer. - H. A strength test shall be defined as the average of breaking strength of 2 cylinders or 2 beams as applicable.
 Specimens will be tested conforming to TxDOT Test Method TEX- 418-A or TEX-420-A. If required strength or consistency of class of concrete being produced cannot be secured with minimum cementitious material specified or without exceeding maximum water/cementitious material ratio, Contractor will be required to furnish different aggregates, use a water reducing agent, an air entraining agent or increase cementitious material content in order to provide concrete meeting these specifications.
 Test specimens shall be cured using the same methods and under the same conditions as the concrete represented.
-Design strength beams and cylinders shall be cured conforming to TxDOT Bulletin C-11 (and supplements thereto). - When control of concrete quality is by 28-day compressive tests, job control will be by 7- day compressive strength tests.
-The minimum strength requirement for seven (7) day test will be 70- percent of the specified minimum 28-day compressive strength.
-If the required 7-day strength is not secured with the quantity of cement
+Design strength beams and cylinders shall be cured conforming to TxDOT Bulletin C-11 (and supplements thereto).

+I. When control of concrete quality is by 28-day compressive tests, job control will be by 7- day flexural tests.
+If the required 7-day strength is not secured with the quantity of cement specified in Table 4, changes in the mix design shall be made and resubmitted for approval.

 Table 4: Classes of Concrete

 Class Sk Minimum Minimum Maximum Coarse Air

-Cement Strength Strength W/C Ratio Agg.
+Cement 28 Day Beam 7 W/C Ratio Agg.
 Ent.

-Per CY 28 Day (psi) 7 Day (psi) Number
+Per CY (psi) Day (psi) Number

-A 5.0 3000 2100 0.6 1,2,3,4,5 Yes
+А 5.0 3000 500 6.5 1,2,3,4,5 Yes

-В 4.0 2000 1400 0.6 2,3,4,5 No
+В 4.0 2000 300 8.0 2,3,4,5 No

-С 6.0 3600 2520 0.45 1,2,3,4,5 Yes
+С 6.0 3600 600 6.0 1,2,3,4,5 Yes

-D 4.5 2500 1750 0.6 2,3,4 No
+D 4.5 2500 425 7.5 2,3,4 No

-Н 6.0 As indicated As Indicated 0.45 3,4 Yes
+Н 6.0 As indicated As Indicated 5.5 3,4 Yes

-I 5.5 3500 2450 0.45 2,3,4,5 Yes
+5.5 3500 575 6.2 2,3,4,5 Yes

-J 2.0 800 560 N/A 2,3,4,5 No
+J 2.0 800 N/A N/A 2,3,4,5 No

-S 6.0 4000 2800 0.45 2,3,4,5 Yes
+S 6.0 3600 600 5.0 2,3,4,5 Yes